About Us#

 Our Successes To Date#

-We have had over 1,600 registrations, with 40% of participants enrolling in multiple courses, indicating strong engagement and satisfaction with our programs.
-In fact, 86% of participants reported being extremely or very satisfied with their workshop experience.
+In the 2023-24 academic year, we successfully delivered 21 iterations of 15 workshops, introducing 8 new courses.
+Our offerings include beginner, intermediate, and advanced training across a wide range of topics, catering to various skill levels and interests.
+We have had over 1,600 registrations since the programme began, with 48% of participants enrolling in multiple courses in the 2023-24 academic year, indicating strong engagement and satisfaction with our courses.
+In fact, 85% of participants reported being extremely or very satisfied with their workshop experience.